rust-lang/rustc-dev-guide/src/analysis/well-formed.md

-# Well-Formedness of Items and Type-Level Terms
+# Well-Formedness

-"Well-formedness" is the area of analysis that produces questions like "does `T: Debug` hold true for some data structure that uses `T`?" or "is this const generic parameter `const B: bool` being handed a value of the right type?"
-These questions are then handed off to the trait solver to answer.
+## What is Well-Formedness?

+At a high level, "well-formed" just means "correctly built."[^wf-history] Something is _well-formed_ when its structure follows rules, and _ill-formed_ when those rules are broken.

+## Well-Formedness in Rust

-Items and Type-Level Terms are "well formed" when they "follow rules" AKA "fulfill obligations" or "meet the necessary constraints."
+Items and Type-Level Terms are "well-formed" when they "fulfill obligations" or "meet the necessary constraints."
 When we're performing well-formedness checks we're usually concerned about if Trait obligations are met, but this also includes making sure that the types of const generic parameters "type check."

-There are two different forms of well-formedness checking:
+In the Rust compiler there are two different forms of well-formedness checking:

 - **Type-Level Term**[^terms][^terms-abbreviated] well-formedness check.
     - Primary subject of "Well-Formedness Checking."
     - Abbreviated here to "Term well-formedness" or "Term well-formedness checking."
-    - Not a distinct analysis pass.
+    - This isn't a distinct "analysis pass," this gets performed throughout the compiler.
 - **Item**[^items] well-formedness check (item-wfck.)
     - "Item-wfck" can call into "Term well-formedness checking" as Items contain Terms.
     - Inner "Terms" can get normalized first.